PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 Woh!

 `while` is a loop that runs *while* something is true.
-In this case its always true so it infinitely runs the code inside of it forever! `True` and `False` have to be uppercase in Python (again, I don't know why).
+In this case its always true so it infinitely runs the code inside of it!
+Forever! `True` and `False` have to be uppercase in Python (again, I don't know why).

 We have a variable called a counter that we increase every loop and then print its *value* (the number it holds).
 Play this code and see how fast your computer can count!!